Taxes: Controlling the Things You Can

 • Receive tax refunds, break even or owe small manageable amounts

-People At Risk for Developing Taxpayer Anxiety Disorder or Chrometophobia (Fear of Money):
+People At Risk for Developing Taxpayer Anxiety Disorder (TAD) or Chrometophobia (Fear of Money):

 • Suffer from negative behavior related to tax matters: overspending, overeating, overworking, distraction, deprivation, isolation, dishonesty, imbalance, poor physical health, anxiety, loss of sleep, restlessness, irritability or loss of appetite during tax season